shirshendubhowmick/jwt-demo/README.md

 * password (hashed)
 * isActive

-Some of the basic validation is also added, more information on it refer to the models/models.js file.
+Some of the basic validation is also added, for more information on it refer to the models/models.js file.

 * #### The app:
 The entry point of this app is the app.js file.